afmyhouse/42-05-Push_Swap/SPECIFICATION.md

 # 42-05-Push_Swap : SPECIFICATION
 42  common-core : "push swap" project

-_Please refer to the original doc issued by 42 school.
-If any discrepancies are found between this document and the school edition, it is this last one whic prevails._
+_Please refer to the original document issued by 42 school.
+If any discrepancies are found between this document and the 42 school edition, it is this last which prevails._

 ## Introduction